Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Introduction

-Let us illustrate this composition scheme with some examples (each of them being in fact the starting point of many theorems in the literature): a random forest is a set of random trees; a permutation is a set of cycles; a bridge (a random walk on~$\mathbb Z$) is a sequence of positive or negative arches; an integer partition is sequence of parts; the factorization of a polynomial in a finite field is a multiset of irreducible factors; functional mappings are cycles of Cayley trees; supertrees are trees in which each leaf is replaced by another family of trees; following the work of Tutte, several important families of planar maps can be seen as a ``simple core'' in which each node is replaced by some ``simple map'', etc. The reader can find many other examples illustrating the universality of the scheme $F(z)=G\big(H(z)\big)$ in the wonderful book by Flajolet and Sedgewick on analytic combinatorics~\cite{FlaSe2009}.
+Let us illustrate this composition scheme with some examples (each of them being in fact the starting point of many theorems in the literature): a random forest is a set of random trees, a permutation is a set of cycles, a bridge (a random walk on~$\mathbb Z$) is a sequence of arches, functional mappings are sets of cycles of Cayley trees, supertrees are trees in which each leaf is replaced by another family of trees, an integer partition is a sequence of parts, the factorization of a polynomial in a finite field is a multiset of irreducible factors, and, following the work of Tutte, several important families of planar maps can be seen as a ``simple core'' in which each node is replaced by some ``simple map'', etc. The reader can find many other examples illustrating the universality of the scheme $F(z)=G\big(H(z)\big)$ in the wonderful book by Flajolet and Sedgewick on analytic combinatorics~\cite[Sec.~VI.9]{FlaSe2009}.
 Structurally, this composition scheme is at the heart of many fascinating phase transition phenomena (analytically corresponding, e.g., to coalescing saddle points or to confluence of singularities).
-More precisely, let $G(z)=\sum_{n \geq 0} g_n z^n$ and $H(z)=\sum_{n \geq 0} h_n z^n$ be analytic functions at the origin with nonnegative coefficients and $G(0)=0$.
+More precisely, let $G(z)=\sum_{n \geq 0} g_n z^n$ and $H(z)=\sum_{n \geq 0} h_n z^n$ be analytic functions at the origin with nonnegative coefficients and $H(0)=0$.
 Let $\rho_G$ and $\rho_H$ be the radii of convergence of $G(z)$ and $H(z)$, respectively.
-Then, following~\cite{BFSS2001,FlaSe2009}, we focus on \myt{critical composition schemes}. \begin{defi}[Critical composition scheme] The composition scheme $F(z)=G\big(H(z)\big)$ is \emph{critical} if it satisfies $H(\rho_H)=\rho_G$. \end{defi} We will assume throughout this work that we are always in the critical case (the asymptotic analysis is straightforward otherwise).
+Then, following~\cite{BFSS2001,FlaSe2009}, we focus on \myt{critical composition schemes}. \begin{defi}[Critical composition scheme] The composition scheme $F(z)=G\big(H(z)\big)$ is \emph{critical} if it satisfies $H(\rho_H)=\rho_G$. \end{defi} In other words, $G$ and $H$ are here concomitantly singular.
+We will assume throughout this work that we are always in the critical case (the asymptotic analysis is straightforward otherwise).
 Note that this terminology is a generalization of the notion of critical/supercritical/subcritical Galton--Watson processes, initially popularized by Harris for neutron branching processes~\cite{Harris1963}.